luizbgomide/sovereign/tutorial.md

 <details>
   <summary><strong>Exercise</strong>: An Expert rolls a 14 for their starting gold.
 They are starting play in a small hamlet, with a population of 300.
 How many pints of <a href="/equipment#holy-water">Holy Water</a> can they start with?</summary>
   <p> 5.
 They would have 14•10 = 140g, and 5 vials costs 125g.
-We do not need consider <a href="/equipment#equipment-availability">Equipment Availabilty</a> at character creation, though afterwards the whole party could only has a 10% chance of being able to purchase one vial a month from the hamlet.</p>
+We do not need consider <a href="/equipment#equipment-availability">Equipment Availabilty</a> at character creation, though afterwards the whole party only has a 10% chance of being able to purchase one vial a month from the hamlet.</p>
 </details>

 <details>